 The Law School Admission Council (LSAC) provides two important and primary services to law school applicants: The Credential Assembly Service (CAS) and the LSAT.
 The Southern University Law Center requires the 12-month subscription service with LSDAS.
 Fees for these services may vary from year to year.

 The results of the examination are certified to all schools selected by the applicant.
 The examination is administered nine times a year at designated centers throughout the United States.

 Confirmation: The applicant is responsible for submission of supporting documents to the LSAC on or before the deadline of May 1st.
-Notification of the committee’s decision will be mailed to the applicant and made accessible online.
+Notification of the committee’s decision will be emailed to the applicant and made accessible online.